krane/krane/docs/docs/cli.md

 ### status

-Returns information related to a deployment.
+Returns information about the containers for a deployment.

 ```
 krane status <deployment>